Wake Wood

 Wake Wood (sometimes marketed as The Wake Wood) is a 2009 Irish supernatural horror film directed by David Keating and starring Timothy Spall, Eva Birthistle, Ella Connolly and Aidan Gillen.
-An international co-production between Ireland and the United Kingdom by Hammer Film Productions, the film is set in Northern Ireland.
+An international co-production between Ireland and the United Kingdom by Hammer Film Productions, the film is set in Donegal, Ireland.
+The story revolves around a grieving couple, Patrick and Louise, who move to a rural village after the tragic death of their daughter, Alice.
+They encounter strange rituals led by Arthur, a veterinary colleague, that can bring the dead back to life for three days.

 Plot

 The film opens to little Alice Daley celebrating her ninth birthday with her parents Patrick, a veterinarian, and Louise, a pharmacist.
 Before leaving for school, Patrick presents her a pet hamster, while Louise presents her a necklace.
-On her way home from school, Alice visits a German Shepherd dog in the yard of her father’s veterinary practice.
-All of a sudden, the dog snaps and mauls Alice, causing serious injuries to her body.
-Patrick and Louise find their daughter in a mauled state, but were too late to save Alice as she succumbs to her injuries and dies.
+On her way home from school, Alice visits a German Shepherd dog in the yard of her father's veterinary practice.
+Without warning, the dog mauls Alice.
+Patrick and Louise find their daughter, but are too late to her as she succumbs to her injuries and dies.